 Bulbs and bulblike plants, Perennials

-Native to Mediterranean region.
-Many species; sometimes called autumn crocus, but not true crocuses.
-Shining, brown-skinned, thick-scaled corms send up clusters of long-tubed, flaring lavender-pink, rose purple, or white flowers to 4 in. across in late summer or early autumn, whether corms are sitting in dish on windowsill or planted in soil.
-When corms are planted out, broad leaves 6–12 in. long emerge in winter, last for a few months, and then die long before flower cluster rises from ground.
+This group of delightful Mediterranean natives includes many species.
+They are sometimes called autumn crocus but are not true crocuses.
+Shining, brown-skinned, thick-scaled corms send up clusters of long-tubed, flaring lavender-pink, rose-purple, or white flowers to 4 in. across in late summer or early autumn, whether corms are sitting in a dish on a windowsill or planted in soil.
+When corms are planted out, broad leaves 6–12 in. long emerge in spring, last for a few months, and then die long before the flower cluster rises from the ground.

 Best planted where they need not be disturbed more often than every 3 years or so.
 Plant corms 3 in. deep and 6–8 in. apart.
 Cut back on watering during dormancy, but don’t let the soil dry out.
 To plant in bowls, set upright on 1–2 in. of pebbles or in special fiber sold for this purpose, and fill with water to the base of the corms.

 This is the common species.
-Smaller in all its parts than Prunella grandiflora, with leaves t...
+Smaller in all its parts than P. grandiflora, with leaves to 2 in...